Thematic Sessions

 Keynote: Prof. Dr. Massimo Faccoli, Department of Agronomy, Food, Natural Resources, Animals and the Environment, University of Padua, Italy

-Session Heads
+Session Organizers

-Dr. Dimitrios Papachristos, Benaki Phytopathological Institute, Athens, Greece
+Dimitris Papachristos, Benaki Phytopathological Institute, Greece

-Dr. Alain Roques, French National Institute for Agriculture, Food, and Environment (INRAE), France- Urban and Forest Entomology – Insects in urban landscapes – pests, friends and allies
+Alain Roques, French National Institute for Agriculture, Food, and Environment (INRAE), France- Urban and Forest Entomology – Insects in urban landscapes – pests, friends and allies

 Medical and Veterinary Entomology